Lio Rush: All Elite Wrestling (2021–2022)

-New Japan Pro-Wrestling (2021–2023)
+New Japan Pro-Wrestling (2021–2024)

 Lio Rush made his New Japan Pro-Wrestling (NJPW) debut at the Super J-Cup.
 After that, he went on to suffer a few losses from El Phantasmo.
 After a victory over Rocky Romero, Rush qualified for the New Japan Cup USA 2021 before making headlines once he and Yoh went on to win the Super Junior Tag League the following year and will face the IWGP Junior Heavyweight Tag Team Champions, TJP and Francesco Akira at Wrestle Kingdom 17.

 At Wrestle Kingdom 17 on January 4, 2023 Rush and Yoh were unsuccessful at winning the IWGP Junior Heavyweight Tag Team Champions from Catch 2/2.
 On March 21, Rush unsuccessfully challenged Hiromu Takahashi for the IWGP Junior Heavyweight Championship.
 On April 27, Rush was announced as an entrant in the Best of the Super Juniors 30 tournament, competing in the A block.
 Rush finished the tournament with 12 points, narrowly missing out on advancing to the semi-finals, although avenging a loss against Takahashi.
 In a December 2023 interview with WrestlePurists, Rush revealed that a deal with NJPW had fallen through and he was still a free agent.

 Impact Wrestling (2023)

 On March 30, 2023, Rush made his Impact Wrestling debut against Kushida in a one-on-one match at Impact Wrestling Multiverse United of year 2023 in a very impressive matchup but was not successful as he lost via submission.
 On June 23, Rush returned to Impact Wrestling to team Nick Aldis to defeat The Motor City Machine Guns, Alex Shelley and Chris Sabin for the Summer Sizzler event.
 Afterwards on the June 29, 2023 episode of Impact!
 Lio and Aldis dominated and attacked The Motor City Machine Guns during a segment (This segment was filmed, taped and aired before the tag team match), thus establishing himself as a heel in the process.
 On June 30, it was announced that Rush will challenge Sabin for the Impact X Division Championship at Slammiversary.
-During this match Rush was victorious and became the Impact X Division Champion for the first time in his career.
+During this match Rush was victorious and became the Impact X Division Champion for the first time in his career.At Emergence, Rush, Bully Ray, Brian Myers, and Moose defeated Josh Alexander and Time Machine (Alex Shelley, Chris Sabin and Kushida).
 At Victory Road, Rush defeated Kushida to retain the title.
 At Impact 1000, Rush lost the title to Chris Sabin, thus marking his final appearance for the company.